zoka/webREPLdemo/README.md

 lein run -m ringmon.server "{:local-repl true :local-port 0}"
 ```
 This will start a separate Jetty instance on autoselected server
-port just to serve the REPL page.
-You default browser start automatically
+port just to serve the nREPL page.
+Your default browser start automatically
 and load the monitoring page.
 If `:local-port` is
 non-zero value then there will be no port autoselection.
 Default
 value is `8081`.